Theme: Belief in the Son / Eternal life / Wholeness / Two Ways to Live

-We would take this passage as a commentary on the gospel passage!
+We could take this passage as a commentary on the gospel passage!

-What kind and scope of love for the world does God have?
+What kind and scope of love for the world does God have (cf. John 3:16 in our gospel reading)?
 Well, it is spelled out in extraordinary life giving detail here, especially from verse 4 onwards.
-We can even (noting a question at the end of the comment below) account for the deeds of believers.
-According to this passage in Ephesians, they are the deeds 'which God prepared beforehand to be our way of life' (10).

 We can, of course, also read the passage on its own merits.
 In the context of Lent we do this looking for understanding for why Jesus died on the cross for our sakes.